idofri/woo-zap-mirror/readme.txt

 = What does the plugin do? =

-The plugin will create a mirror site of your woocommerce shop for Zap.
+The plugin will create a mirror site of your WooCommerce shop for Zap.

-= How do I access the mirror site? =

-By default the mirror site will be avaiable @ http://www.YOUR-DOMAIN.com/zap/

-= Can I change the mirror site address? =

-Yes.
-The mirror site URL address can be changed: WooCommerce => Zap Settings => General Settings.

 = How do I set product properties for the mirror site? =

-Each product will have a fully customizable settings box titled "Zap Settings".
+Each product will have a fully customizable settings tab titled "Zap Settings".

-= Why does some fields contain values as placeholders? =

-Some fields are already being managed @ the product level, so to save you the effort I've placed their values as placeholders.
-You can then convert these placeholders to values by pressing on any non-alphnumeric key.

 = Can I exclude specific products from the mirror site? =

-Yes. simply check the "Hide Product" checkbox @ the top of the settings box.
+Yes. simply check the "Hide Product" checkbox @ the top of the settings tab.

 = Can I exclude specific categories from the mirror site? =

-Yes. simply check the categories you wish to hide on the plugin's settings page: WooCommerce => Zap Settings => Hide Categories.
+Yes. simply check the categories you wish to hide on the plugin's settings page: WooCommerce => Settings => Zap Mirror Site => Hide Categories.

 = What is the cost for the gateway plugin? =